duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display the number of lines that contain the pattern "bin" in file /etc/passwd Script that display lines containing the pattern "root" & 3 lines after them in /etc/passwd Script that display all the lines in /etc/passwd thjat do not contain the pattern "bin"
+Script that display the number of lines that contain the pattern "bin" in file /etc/passwd Script that display lines containing the pattern "root" & 3 lines after them in /etc/passwd Script that display all the lines in /etc/passwd thjat do not contain the pattern "bin" Script that display all lines of /etc/ssh/sshd_config starting with a letter